Fly Fishing Blog

 Avoid Crowds and Fish It Well

 Summer heat and a growing, regional population make summertime fishing options less predictable than in years past.
-Make no mistake - the fishing is still solid - but the 5 AM meeting times when things heat up in late July aren't for everybody.
-The angling crowds disperse througout Southwest Montana, rarley impacting the experience or the fishing.
+The angling crowds of summer generally disperse throughout Southwest Montana, rarely impacting the experience or the fishing.
 Our guides work hard and communicate frequently to find our guests the quiet stretches of trout waters that are fishing best during the summer season.
+However, there are fewer anglers on the rivers in March and April, making these pre-runoff months an ideal time for experienced anglers who enjoy quieter days on the water.

 The rivers of Montana come alive as the water warms and hatching insects get the trout moving from their winter lies and feeding more frequently in a day.